-You’ve spent time creating the perfectly staged listing… You’ve selected the perfect accent colors, the perfect furniture positions, and even the perfect wall color.
+You’ve spent time creating the perfectly staged listing; you’ve selected the latest trend in accent colors, the exact furniture positions, and even the perfect wall color.
 The sunlight shines perfectly across a room that looks like it should be on the cover of a beach living magazine.
-After hours of preparation, your listing is “photo ready” …but is it really???
+After hours of preparation, your listing is “photo-ready,” …but is it???
 Have you considered the lighting of your property?

-Before the arrival of the compact fluorescent tube and LED lighting, the color of a light was essentially measured by the temperature of the filament in a light bulb expressed in degrees Kelvin.
-A low-temperature bulb resulted in a light that was red or orange in color, a higher temperature bulb resulted in a light that was bright white or blue in color.
-Since many modern light sources create light through processes other than thermal radiation they have been assigned a degrees Kelvin equivalent called the Correlated Color Temperature (CCT).
+Before the arrival of the compact fluorescent tube and LED lighting, the color of the light was essentially measured by the temperature of the filament in a light bulb expressed in degrees Kelvin.
+A low-temperature bulb resulted in a light that had a red or orange hue while a higher temperature bulb resulted in a light that had a bright white or blue tint.
+Since many modern light sources create light through processes other than thermal radiation, they are assigned a degrees Kelvin equivalent called the Correlated Color Temperature (CCT).
 The CCT measurements used by modern light manufacturers are a human color perception equivalent that most closely matches the color perceived rather than the actual color temperature of a light source.
 Often manufacturers will list the visual temperature of the bulb as perceived under the CCT.
 The higher the number, the brighter and whiter the light will become.

 Since most homeowners spend time in their homes in the evening hours, the natural trend in lighting has been towards a warm incandescent light glow that measures between 2400 K and 2700 K. This lighting is often called “soft white” and is the most common lighting found in modern homes.
-This temperature lighting is what is responsible for the orange glow that emanates from homes at night and is perceived psychologically as “comfortable” or “cozy.”
-During daytime hours, use of lights with this color temperature range has a yellowing effect on the environment that is often perceived as being “hot,” or “old.”
-If trying to create an optimum selling environment, having a home perceived as “old” or “hot” in the midst of a Florida summer, is probably a less than ideal situation.
+This temperature lighting is what is responsible for the orange glow that emanates from dwellings at night and is perceived psychologically as “comfortable” or “cozy.”
+During daytime hours, the use of lights with this color temperature range has a yellowing effect on the environment that is perceived as being “hot,” or “old.”
+If trying to create an optimum selling environment, having a home perceived as “old” or “hot” during a Florida summer is probably a less than ideal situation.

-On a perfectly clear day at noon, the sun shines at a temperature of about 5780 K. As the sun moves across the sky from morning to night its color temperature will range from very warm in the morning and evening hours to its coolest point at mid day.
+On a clear day at noon, the sun shines at a temperature of roughly 5780 K. As the sun moves across the sky from morning to night, its color temperature will range from very warm in the morning and evening hours to its coldest point at midday.
 So why is this important to understand?
-For starters, most home showings take place during the daylight hours, and statistically most fall in the early afternoon hours.
+For starters, most home showings take place during the daylight hours, and statistically, most fall in the early afternoon hours.
 Knowing this allows us to create a lighting plan that best takes advantage of exterior and interior light temperatures.
-Simply put, if it’s bright and cool light outdoors, we want to come as close as possible to matching that light temperature indoors to create a space that flows from room to room, and into any outdoor living spaces.
-The balanced lighting gives the impression that everything just fits together cohesively.
+To put it simply, if it’s bright and cool light outdoors, we want to come as close as possible to matching that light temperature indoors to create a space that flows from room to room and into any outdoor living spaces.
+The balanced lighting gives the impression that everything fits together cohesively.

-Remember, each space has its own unique characteristics and strengths.
-When lighting your space, use it to highlight the strong points and wash away the less desirable ones.
-Lights should never distract from a space but enhance it.
-Keeping it consistent and bright will have the biggest impact on potential buyers.
+Remember, each space has its unique characteristics and strengths.
+When lighting your room, use it to highlight the strong points and wash away the less desirable ones.
+Lights should never distract from the space but enhance it.
+Keeping it consistent and bright will have the most significant impact on potential buyers.